mekatronik-achmadi/archmate/archiso/readme.md

 ## Download Example

-There are two variants: Command Line Interface and MATE Desktop
+There are two variants: Command Line Interface and MATE Desktop.
+You can download from [SourceForge]().

 ### CLI variant

 This ArchISO using CLI BASH as default interface and Openbox as optional.
-You can download from [SourceFore]().

 CLI ISO automatically login into a BASH interface after booting using **live** user.